-This can be done without bombs as well.
+As mentioned, Superslides can be done without bombs.
 You just need another grabbable object and another source of damage.
-The grabbable object can be bushes, pots, bomb flowers, etc. Things that when Link goes up to them, the A button says Grab.
-The damage can be most enemy attacks, ones that don't knock Link over and his shield will block.
-Now stand in front of the grabbable object, and hold Z and R. The trick is to roll forward, and just as Link is about to finish his roll, have the enemy attack him and he will block it with his shield.
-If done correctly, Link will block the attack, but will be shot backwards at a great speed, and will still have the A button say Grab.
-Again you can keep the superslide as long as you hold in R.
+The grabbable object can be bushes, pots, bomb flowers, etc. The damage can be most enemy attacks, ones that don't knock Link over and his shield will block.
+The trick is to roll forward, and just as Link's about to finish rolling, have the enemy attack him and he will block it with shield.
+If done correctly, Link blocks the attack and will Superslide.
+This isn't a commonly used technique, but can be done in Haunted Wasteland to get a recoil Superslide from a Leever (either intentionally or by good chance) while performing a backwalk Superslide.

-If the object you are interacting with is something that Link cannot pick up, such as bomb flowers or grass before you get a strength upgrade, it is possible to do what is called a superslide teleport.
+If the object you are interacting with is something that Link can't lift, such as bomb flowers or grass before you get a strength upgrade, it's possible to do what's called a Superslide Teleport.

-In order to do this, first get a typical superslide off of one of these objects.
-Note that it must not break in an explosion, the original object must still be intact so you can grab it.
-So if you use bombs or bombchus be careful of the set up.
-After getting the superslide and being shot back, let go of R, and you will be shot back to grab the object.
+To do this, first get a superslide off one of these objects in a similar way as 2-bomb superslides.
+Note that it must not break in an explosion; the original object must still be intact so you can grab it, so if you use bombs a bombchu be careful be cautious.
+After getting the Superslide and being shot back, let go of R, and you will be shot back to grab the object.
 Link will grunt and won't be able to pick it up.
 Note that if you superslide too far you will no longer be able to teleport back to the object.

 The trick is useful however, because of one extra characteristic: When you warp back to the object, the Z position of Link does not change from where he teleported from.
-This means that if you superslide up a hill or slope and then warp back, you will be over top of the object you are trying to grab, and if you performed ISG beforehand you will stay there in the air.
-This is useful in some cases to get Shadow Temple Early.
+This means that if you Superslide up a hill or slope and then warp back, you will be over top of the object you are trying to grab, and if you performed ISG beforehand you will stay there in the air.
+This used to be useful in some cases such as getting into Shadow Temple Early.
+That was obsoleted by a Hookshot Jump off Dampé's Hut.
 Additionally, if you go down a slope and warp back, you will be out of bounds below the object.
-This can be useful in certain situations as well, especially where there is out of bounds water to swim in.
+It can be useful in certain situations as well, especially where there is out of bounds water to swim in.